rontarrant/gtkDcoding/docs/_posts/2021-09-03-0112-gtk-gio-application-barebones.md

 Hideable `Menubars` are also inspired by mobile apps, although they’re becoming more prevalent on desktops as well.

-Anyway, that’s all nice theory, but how about a look at the code:
+Anyway, that’s all nice in theory, but how about a look at the code:

 ```d
 class AppWindow : ApplicationWindow